Sleep Problems

 • Tiredness during the day

-• Poor quality of life for people with sleep problems and any caregivers, they may have.
+• A lower quality of life for both the person with sleep problems and their caregivers

-See your healthcare professional if sleep problems affect your daily life.
+See your healthcare provider if sleep problems affect your daily life.

 Back To Top